 We have the know-how and creativity to ensure that your valuable brand assets are looked after and commercialised to their fullest degree.
-We can offer trade mark advice and expertise as well as act for you wherever you are based, deploying our extensive international experience and trusted global connections.
+If you’re looking to register a trade mark, we can offer trade mark advice and expertise as well as act for you wherever you are based, deploying our extensive international experience and trusted global connections.

 We have market-leading experience before the UK Registry, the European Union Intellectual Property Office (EUIPO) and foreign registries, in overcoming objections, successfully prosecuting and defending oppositions and appeals, and in revocation and invalidity work.
 A large part of our work is in the field of dispute avoidance and dispute resolution.
 We are highly skilled and experienced negotiators in trade mark law, obtaining excellent outcomes for our clients.
 We have particular expertise in the management of large portfolios; searching and watching; domain name recovery; and trading standards and customs work.

 We understand that your business strategy may include expanding into new overseas territories.
 We have developed strong relationships with local IP firms in Europe, China, the Far East, India, South America and many more, giving you peace of mind that your international patents will only be handled by the highest-quality foreign attorneys, hand-selected by us for their values and reputation.